 This is my list of kitchen staples that provide relatively clean bariatric friendly eating that your family will also love.
 If these were the only things in your kitchen, you’d be able to prepare a gazillion simple tasty dishes.
 Check back often… there are always new products and flavors on the store shelves to love.
 These are the lower carb ingredients I use for everyday cooking and eating for our bariatric lifestyle.

 Please help us create the ultimate list by sharing your bariatric friendly supermarket finds in the comments section at page bottom.
-If your grocery list item is added to our list, you’ll receive a BE Gift Certificate.
+We wold love to add your grocery list item to our list!

 Cans or Jars